ChellaVigneshKP/multi-cloud-management/README.md

 ![architecture](Archi2.png)

 ### Technologies Used
-- Spring Boot (Java) for Auth, Admin Server , Config Server, Admin Server and Gateway services.
+- Spring Boot (Java) for Auth Service , Config Server, Notification Service and Gateway services.
 - Flask (Python) for VM management
 - Eureka for service discovery
-- Kafka for event-driven communication
+- Kafka and RabbitMQ for event-driven communication
 - PostgreSQL as the database
 - Docker and Docker Compose for containerization
 - React for the frontend